 The original transmission, gear shift drum and gear shift forks were replaced with more robust versions in the late 60s.

-The final change of note was that the Honda changed the C90-ZZ (1978-82) shift pattern from 1-0-2-3 to 0-1-2-3 and this engine has a different shift drum as a result.
+The final mechanical alteration of note was that Honda changed the shift pattern from 1-0-2-3 to 0-1-2-3 when they introduced the C90-ZZ (1978-82).
+This engine has a different shift drum as a result.

 Note the 1971 workshop manual shows the wiring for the pre-1977 models, the wiring for the UK C90-Z (1977-82) models is included in the back of the owners manual linked above.

 By the early 1980s Honda determined the old C65 engine, which they had already extended to 72cc, would cope with a further capacity increase and they enlarged the cylinder once more, increasing engine capacity to 86cc.